Marinated Fresh Mozzarella with Herbs

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Marinated Fresh Mozzarella with Herbs is a great appetizer for any phase of the original South Beach Diet, or other low-carb eating plans.
+This is a great appetizer or salad for any phase of the original South Beach Diet, or for low-carb eating plans, including Keto.
 South Beach would recommend low-fat mozzarella, while other diets will prefer full fat cheese.

 Find More Recipes Like This One:

 Use Appetizer Recipes or Salad Recipes to find more recipes like this one.
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
+Use the Diet Type Index to find more recipes suitable for a specific eating plan.
 You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.